learn-co-curriculum/node-modules-patterns/README.md

 ## Overview

+Imagine a scenario where you have an application with 2,000 lines of code.
+All the code is in one file.
+That's a nightmare to navigate around and also difficult for different developers to collaborate without merge conflicts!
+What if you split the logic into 20 files which each file having 100 lines of code roughly.
+Much better right?
+So what's the best way to do that?
+The answer is modules!

+Modules allow developers to build better systems because the code can be separated into different files which are grouped into packages or modules.
+You can write your own module or use a module from an open-source community.

 This lesson will cover the most common patterns used to create and export a Node module.

 ## Objectives